EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [x] Complete conversion to Material Design 3 Components
 - [x] An easier to navigate app structure
 - [x] An info screen containing frequently asked questions and other useful stuff
-- [x] A profile screen used for easily connecting to RetroAchievements
+- [x] A profile screen used for easily connecting to RetroAchievements (RetroAchievements support not yet implemented)
 - [x] A "Close menu" button accessible from the pause menu, so users don't have to click their device's back button every time they want to unpause a game
 - [x] A themed app icon for Android 13+ devices
 - [x] A "Jump back in" section on the "Games" page, along with "Recents", "Favorites" and "All Games"